 to reduce the digital divide, it deploys its telecommunications infrastructures even in the most remote areas of the Kingdom.

 Maroc Telecom has taken in charge over 80% of PACTE (Program of Access to Telecoms), which has been launched to eliminate the "white areas" of the Kingdom – The areas not covered by telecommunications networks.
-PACTE is funded by the Universal Service Fund to which Maroc Telecom contributes two thirds.
+PACTE is funded by the Universal Service Fund.

 Nearly 7 300 locations were covered by Maroc Telecom; people had thus the possibility to access to basic services such as health and weather forecasts, precious for farmers.
 20 000 other locations were also covered by Maroc Telecom outside the PACTE program.